HamidByte/The-API-Project/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js installed (https://nodejs.org/)
-- PostgreSQL or MySQL database installed and running
+- PostgreSQL installed and running
 - Git (optional, but recommended)

 ## Dependencies

 - Express.js
-- PostgreSQL or MySQL database
+- PostgreSQL
 - Sequelize ORM for database
 - ESLint for code linting
 - Session-based Authentication for Users
 - JWT Authentication for API Keys

-## Setting Up PostgreSQL or MySQL Server and Importing Database
+## Setting Up PostgreSQL Server and Importing Database

-Before running the server locally, ensure that you have set up your PostgreSQL or MySQL server.
+Before running the server locally, ensure that you have set up your PostgreSQL.
 Import the provided database using the 'database.sql' file.
 Note the name of the imported database.
 You may need the database name when configuring the settings in `config/dbConfig.js`.

 If you're a developer making modifications to the project, refer to the 'Database Management with Sequelize ORM' section for detailed information on creating the database, migrations, and seeders.